Org-FoodService/FoodServiceAPI/README.md

-# FoodServiceAPI
+# FoodService

-The FoodServiceAPI repository is an API designed for snack bars, facilitating the management of menus, inventory, and employee information.
+The FoodService is a service designed for snack bars, facilitating the management of menus, inventory, and employee information.
 Leveraging the capabilities of .NET 8.0, this application serves as a centralized platform to streamline snack bar operations.

 ## Overview